rara-ch/StarbucksPromotionalOffers_DataAnalysis/README.md

 # Starbucks Promotional Offers Data Analysis
 ## Objectives
 Starbucks is a global coffee shop chain, founded in 1971 in the United States.
 The company released a total of 300K+ rows of anonymised data on its events, customers members, and promotional offers across a 30 day period.
 This project investigates this data in order to uncover critical insights that will improve Starbucks' marketing success.
 Specifically, insights and recommendations are provided in the following areas:

+- The performance of offers throghout the 30 day time period.
+- The effectiveness of different distribution channels in exposing members to offers.
 - How different customer demographics (e.g., age, income, gender, membership signup date) engage with offers.
-- The effectiveness of different distribution channels in exposing members to offers.

 An interactive Tableau Dashboard can be found [here](https://public.tableau.com/views/StarbucksPromotionalOffersDashboard/Dashboard?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link).